Associate’s Degree in Early Childhood Education for Under $19K2

-Rasmussen University’s ladder curriculum allows you to easily transfer your Early Childhood Education Associate's degree credits toward an ECE Bachelor's degree—an average of 93 credits, which is equal to $24,180 in tuition savings.3
+Rasmussen University’s ladder curriculum allows you to easily transfer your Early Childhood Education Associate's degree credits toward an ECE Bachelor's degree—an average of 93 credits, which is equal to $25,017 transfer credits.8

 Our Early Childhood Education courses give you the knowledge and skills you need to create a positive and thriving learning environment for your children and their families.

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for preschool teachers, except special education, is 7%.
-An Early Childhood Education degree online from Rasmussen University can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2020 and 2030 for Preschool Teachers, Except Special Education, is 18%.9 An ECE Associate's degree online from Rasmussen University can help set you up for success in this growing field.